 - Service vehicles.

 Here’s what this means in practical terms.
 You might get excited about using a color gradient on your website.
-But, if you’re in the construction industry, you’ll quickly realize it won’t be affordable (or possible) to order screen printed hard hats, mesh safety vests or embroidered polo shirts with that gradient.
+But, if you’re in the construction industry, and you have a construction-themed website, you’ll quickly realize it won’t be affordable (or possible) to order screen printed hard hats, mesh safety vests or embroidered polo shirts with that gradient.
 Another texture or pattern would be more adaptable.

 Last but not least, ensuring visual consistency is key.
 Whether customers first meet your brand on social media or by spotting your service van on their street, they should have the same brand experience.
 Once you’ve established a meaningful, memorable, simple and versatile brand image, use it to create cohesion across different visual touchpoints.